Josh-Darling13/perl-doodles/README.md

 # perl-doodles
-Basic Perl programs incase you're wondering, does anyone still code in Perl?
+There is a reason for Perl on listmaker.
+I enjoy coding in it.